Long dice: Four faces (square prisms)

 A four-faced Daldøs die, "unrolled" at right to show one of its standard configurations.

 Both cubic dice and four-faced long dice are found as early as the mid third millennium BCE at Indus Valley Civilisation sites; these are marked variously with dot-and-ring figures, linear devices, and Indus Valley signs.
 Dot-and-ring figures are used to this day on long dice in India, and predominate in the central European long dice shown above.
 In India, long dice (pasa) are used to play Chaupar (a relative of Pachisi); the faces may be marked with the values 1-3-4-6 or 1-2-5-6, though older Indian long dice were marked 1-2-3-4.

 Similar dice were used by Germanic people before the Migration Period.
-These include distinctive roughly ovoid Westerwanna-type dice (named for the site of their initial discovery in Lower Saxony); these are typically about 2 cm in length and marked with dot-and-ring figures of values 2-3-4-5.
+These include distinctive roughly ovoid Westerwanna dice (named for the site of their initial discovery in Lower Saxony); these are typically about 2 cm in length and marked with dot-and-ring figures of values 2-3-4-5.

 Long dice are used with the Scandinavian games Daldøs (typically marked A--- or X---) and Sáhkku (with a variety of similar markings including X-II-III-[blank]); these dice may be so short as to exhibit nearly square faces, and therefore feature pyramidal ends.